Have you seen Sambar deer?

 - Traps must be monitored and deer promptly tranquillised or euthanased after trapping.
 Deer mortalities of 3-7% post-trapping have been recorded in US studies, and animal welfare issues must be considered when using this method.

-- The sambar deer is a restricted invasive animal under the Biosecurity Act 2014.
+- The sambar deer is a category 2, 3, 4, 5 and 6 restricted invasive animal under the Biosecurity Act 2014.

-- It must not be moved, fed, given away, sold, or released into the environment.
+- You must not move, keep, feed, give away, sell or release into the environment.

 - Contact the Customer Service Centre